 Equity - Equity means all the employees in the organization are given the same opportunities and treatment.
 It is basically leveling the field for every employee where they feel empowered regardless of their background, culture, gender, physical ability, or sexual orientation.

 Inclusion - Inclusion means when a mix of people can come to work and feel comfortable as part of the larger group.
 It ultimately makes each employee feel valued, brings engagement and a sense of belonging.

 If you’re an organization without a DEI strategy in place, then you’re missing out on opportunities to tap into various skilled potentials.
-Take a look at the benefits of DEI which make it crucial for businesses -
+Take a look at the benefits of DEI strategy, which make it crucial for businesses -

 If you have a diverse customer base or if you cater to clients globally, employing such professionals will help you service existing clients better and will be helpful in reaching newer markets effectively.

-Culture has many dimensions that include various aspects of an organization and is one of the major factors that contributes to business success.
+Culture has many dimensions that include various aspects of an organization and is one of the major factors that contribute to business success.
 If your employees don’t feel included and engaged, it can cost you heavily.
 When you publicly celebrate differences through DEI strategies, it helps you make the workforce feel empowered and respected.
 Diversity and inclusion bring a strong culture that ensures employee satisfaction and helps retain top talents, ultimately driving innovation, productivity, and growth.

 Today, it is absolutely necessary for companies to highlight and acknowledge DEI on their platforms, be it online or offline.
 When you have good publicity due to your DEI strategies, it always results in more clients or customers and easier employee recruitment and retention.